Wurtzite/JW_Website/content/home/about.md

 Current Projects

-"Text Mining of 2018-2019 National Football League Season.
+-"Text Mining of 2018-2019 National Football League Season.
 An online population study on the Antisemetism, Racism, and Sexism of NFL audiences."
 (R Studio)

-"Sentiment Analysis and Text Mining of Influenza Vaccine 2018-2019 Flu Season in Guelph Ontario."
+-"Sentiment Analysis and Text Mining of Influenza Vaccine 2018-2019 Flu Season in Guelph Ontario."
 (R Studio)

-"Teaching simple AI to read handwritten physician immunization records."
+-"Teaching simple AI to read handwritten physician immunization records."
 (R Studio)